Integrating FCM Push Notifications

 Before initializing the SDK, initialize the

-module is not found, check if you have Integrated RC's Self-Built Push Channel. -
+RongPushPluginmodule cannot be found, check if you have already Integrated RC's Self-Built Push Channel. -

 (Optional) After enabling FCM push, if you need to re-enable Analytics data collection, call the